-Our first, and currently only, commercially available diagnostic test for our Cue Health Monitoring System is our Cue COVID-19 Test for ribonucleic acid, or RNA, of SARS-CoV-2, the virus that causes COVID-19.
+Our first, and currently only, commercially available diagnostic test for our Cue Health Monitoring System is our COVID-19 test for ribonucleic acid, or RNA, of SARS-CoV-2, the virus that causes COVID-19.
 In June 2020, the U.S. Food & Drug Administration, or the FDA, granted an Emergency Use Authorization, or EUA, for our molecular COVID-19 test for use under the supervision of qualified medical personnel.
-In March 2021, the FDA granted us an EUA for over-the-counter and at-home use of our COVID-19 test without a prescription.
+In March 2021, the FDA granted us an EUA for over the counter and at-home use of our COVID-19 test without a prescription.
+Internationally, we have also received the CE mark in the European Union, as well as Interim Order authorization from Health Canada, which is the department of the Government of Canada responsible for national health policy.
+In June 2021, our COVID-19 test also received regulatory approval from the Central Drugs Standard Control Organisation, India's national regulatory body for pharmaceuticals and medical devices, for professional point-ofcare use in India.
 Our COVID-19 test is authorized for use by both symptomatic and asymptomatic individuals, and by adults and children aged two and older with adult assistance.

 We have experienced substantial growth since the commercial launch of our COVID-19 test in June 2020.
-As of May 31, 2021, we have delivered over 40,000 Cue Readers and over two million Cue Cartridges across the United States, which have been deployed to over 220 schools, nursing homes, hospitals, public health facilities and organizations, essential businesses, correctional facilities and other public sector users and secured commercial agreements with the U.S. Department of Defense, enterprise health customers, and healthcare providers.
+As of August 31, 2021, we have delivered over 115,000 Cue Readers and over five million Cue Cartridges across the United States, which have been deployed to over 250 school districts, nursing homes, hospitals, public health facilities and organizations, essential businesses, correctional facilities, other public sector users, enterprise customers and healthcare providers, and secured commercial agreements with the U.S. Department of Defense, enterprise customers, and healthcare providers, as of August 15, 2021.
 We intend to continue to broaden our product offerings, as well as enhance and further develop our integration into connected healthcare.

 Prior to August 2020, we were focused on research and development of our platform and did not generate any revenue from product sales.
 We began generating revenue from product sales in August 2020 following the receipt of our first EUA from the FDA for our COVID-19 test in June 2020.
 Of our approximately \$23.0 million in revenue in the year ended December 31, 2020, approximately \$15.4 million was from product sales.
 Of that amount, \$8.9 million of product revenue was from public sector entities, substantially all of which was from the U.S. DoD, and the remaining \$6.5 million of product revenue was generated from other customers.
-All of our approximately \$64.5 million in revenue in the three months ended March 31, 2021 was from product sales.
-Of that amount, \$62.1 million of product revenue was from public sector entities, substantially all of which was from the U.S. DoD, and the remaining \$2.4 million of product revenue was generated from other customers.
+All of our approximately \$201.9 million in revenue in the six months ended June 30, 2021 was from product sales.
+Of that amount, \$167.1 million of product revenue was from public sector entities, substantially all of which was from the U.S. DoD, and the remaining \$34.8 million of product revenue was primarily generated from sales to a single non-government enterprise customer (which accounted for \$28.9 million of revenue during the six months ended June 30, 2021) and other non-public sector customers.
 After the conclusion of the initial U.S. DoD agreement, we anticipate that the percentage of our revenue derived from non-public sector customers will increase as we continue to ramp up our manufacturing and distribution capabilities and are able to sell more of our products to other customers, including enterprises and healthcare providers.
-Our net loss was \$47.4 million for the year ended December 31, 2020 and our net income was \$13.0 million for the three months ended March 31, 2021.
+Our net loss was \$47.4 million for the year ended December 31, 2020, and our net income was \$32.8 million for the six months ended June 30, 2021.